threefoldfoundation/www_threefold_io/content/home/index.md

 ### Join the **Community.** Grow **the Movement.**

 If you believe what we believe, then believe us, there is room for you in this movement.
 Join the community.
-Ask questions. <br> Bring suggestions – this is *our* project.
+Ask questions.
+Bring suggestions – this is *our* project.
 Tell a friend.
 Tell many friends!
 Together we build.

 <br>